-Giant Redwood Trees All Along Northern California Coast to Napa
+Travel The Northern California Coast to Napa

 Since we planned to arrive late from the long drive down the coast, a Comfort Inn would be ok for this one quick stop.
-It was located on the far side of town, so was easy for a very early 7:30 departure to try to get to Napa early.
-That was the plan anyway!
+It was located on the far side of town.
+So was easy for a very early 7:30 departure to try to get to Napa early.

-The first planned detour was through the Avenue of the Giants to see yet more big redwood trees on the Northern California Coast to Napa.
-We rejected each opportunity to get back on Hwy 101 until the end, sure that around each bend we would see just a little bigger tree.
+The first planned detour was through the Avenue of the Giants to see yet more big redwood trees on the Northern California coast to Napa.
+We rejected each opportunity to get back on Hwy 101 until the end.
+At each exit, we were sure that around the next bend there would be just a little bigger tree.

-The Northern California Coast
+Through The Mountains To The Northern California Coast

-Route 208 on the map looked quite short but we were sure with all the twisty turns that we traveled 3 to 4 times the “as the crow flies” distance.
+Route 208 on the map looked quite short.
+But we were sure with all the twisty turns that we traveled 3 to 4 times the “as the crow flies” distance.
 It was a wild roller coaster ride through forest and up and down mountains.
-The speed limit posted was 55 in most places, it was really “55 if you dare”.
+The speed limit posted was 55 in most places.
+But it was really “55 if you dare”.
 The switchbacks had slower speed postings but even those suggested speeds were too high.

 Emerging unscathed around Fort Bragg we travelled for a short while on the coast before it was time again to head inland for Napa.

 Heading Inland to Napa

-At Hwy 101, we joined Hwy 29 and drove through first the Sonoma valley and then into the Napa Valley, hitting first St Helena and then Napa.
-It was a great drive through the wine country we would have missed if we had taken a more direct route.
-Of course, it did mean that we did not hit the Napa Inn until dinner time again!
+At Hwy 101, we joined Hwy 29 and drove through first the Sonoma valley.
+And then into the Napa Valley, hitting first St Helena and then Napa.
+It was a great drive through the wine country.
+We would have missed it we took a more direct route.
+Of course, it meant that we did not hit the Napa Inn until dinner time again!

 With 4 wineries under our belt from the wine tour, we stopped in one final one (Artesia) on our way out of town.
-This one had been recommended by other Inn guests for the great views (since it was up on a hill, quite remote from town).
+This one was recommended by other Napa Inn guests for the great views (since it was up on a hill, quite remote from town).

-If I didn’t say it yet – get a good portable GPS (we use a Magellan one) to take with you when you travel.
-The one we bought has Canada and US maps but also major countries in Europe.
-Even if we are not driving, we use it to help us navigate when we are walking and don’t have cell service to use our phone map apps.
+If I didn’t say it yet – get a good portable GPS (we use a Magellan one) to take when you travel.
+The one we bought had Canada and US maps.
+But also major countries in Europe.
+Even if we did not drive, we used it to help us navigate when we walked and didn’t have cell service to use our phone map apps.

 Hotels In Northern California